 According the Substance Abuse and Mental Health Administration (SAMHSA), there are eight dimensions of wellness:

-Find additional SAMHSA links in the Resources section of this blog.
+Find additional SAMHSA links in the Links section of this site.
 SAMHSA is the agency within the U.S. Department of Health and Human Services that leads public health efforts to advance the behavioral health of the nation.
-SAMHSA’s mission is to reduce the impact of substance abuse and mental illness on America’s communities.
-Anyone can access free publications, workbooks, and fact sheets on substance use disorder and addiction by visiting the SAMHSA website.
-Additionally, free online tools are available to assist with locating treatment services.

-In order to maintain balance, it helps to have a variety of wellness strategies in your toolbox.
+In order to maintain balance and live a meaningful life, it helps to have a variety of wellness strategies in your toolbox.
 The following list is comprised of 37 ideas for personal/professional development, self-improvement, and creating healthy habits.

 1. Read one inspirational/motivational book per month or